 “The smell of your breath is a large clue into your overall health, since much of your immune function takes place in the gut.
 Fresh breath is a good indication that your gut health is balanced.
 For example, overly fruity smelling breath can be an indication of diabetes, foul smelling breath can be associated with reflux, a fishy smell could mean kidney failure, a sour mouth can be a sign of sleep apnea.” —David Borenstein, MD, founder of Manhattan Integrative Medicine in New York

 You don’t have an afternoon crash every day

 “The goal is to feel energized when you wake up in the morning, and maintain a good stable energy level all day.
 No major crashes demonstrates a healthy adrenal function, and stable blood sugar levels.” —Dr. Borenstein.
 If you find yourself yawning around 3 o’clock, try these 18 ways to beat an afternoon slump.

 Your skin looks healthy

 “The skin is in many respects the largest organ of the human body.
 The state of skin of the face and the neck not only reflects the person’s genetic characteristics and health, but also reflects the impact of environmental factors.
-The color of skin should be well vascularized and somewhat pink and even-toned.” —Fred G. Fedok, MD, President of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS)
+The color of skin should be well vascularized and even-toned.” —Fred G. Fedok, MD, President of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS)